Work Up is a residency, professional development program, & performance opportunity that supports EARLY CAREER artists

 Emphasizing the articulation of a choreographer’s ideas in both movement and language, Work Up artists are selected through a two-tiered application process including a written submission and a live audition.

-A panel will select 9 works for presentation on three shared programs at 280 Broadway in March 2020.
+This fall, a panel selected 9 works for presentation on three shared programs at 280 Broadway in March 2020.
 Artists receive a $1,000 performance fee and 30 hours of granted rehearsal space.
 Additionally, artists will meet as a cohort for 3 informal showings between December 2019 and February 2020.

 Pictured: Evelyn Lilian Sanchez Narvaez (above) and Javier Padilla (below), former Work Up choreographers.
 Photos by Scott Shaw.